JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 ## Introduction

-Image segmentation is the process of dividing an image into its salient parts.
-Due to the different
-This package features multiple segmentation algorithms that can be used
+Image Segmentation is the process of partitioning the image into regions that have similar attributes.
+Image segmentation has various applications e.g, medical image segmentation, image compression and is used as a preprocessing step in higher level vision tasks like object detection and optical flow.
+This package is a collection of image segmentation algorithms written in Julia.

 ## Installation